 The Contribution Years

-Distilling over 25 years of communications and marketing experience, skills training and self-study into four simple and actionable principles, she developed the Emotional Magnetism™ communications tool and pioneered the Influential Communications Mastery School.
-Today, Sandy utilizes her Emotional Magnetism™ tool to provide communications coaching to individuals and businesses.
+Distilling over 25 years of communications and marketing experience, skills training, and self-study into four simple and actionable principles, she developed the Emotional Magnetism™ communications tool and pioneered the Magnetic Communications Mastery School.
+Today, Sandy provides her books and courses to provide communications coaching to individuals and businesses.
 Passionate about helping our planet and people, in 2020, Sandy joined the leadership team of the disruptor ag-tech company, CubicFarm Systems Corp. with a mission to revolutionize the agriculture industry with local chain technologies.

 Working with Sandy Gerber is Working with the community.

 Each year Sandy selects several charities to support and donates to those charities.
 Past charities include local and international organizations including Me to We, Bridges to Community, Zajac Ranch for Children, Weekend to End Breast Cancer and The Lupus Foundation.
 Passionate about supporting businesses and entrepreneurs, Sandy has volunteered and offered time as a mentor at the Board of Trade Leaders of Tomorrow Program, Forum for Women Entrepreneurs and Chambers of Commerce.

-She also provides 20 scholarships per year that enable business owners and entrepreneurs to take part in her Influential Communications Mastery with Coaching online course for FREE.
+She also provides scholarships every year that enable business owners and entrepreneurs to take part in her Magnetic Communications Mastery with Coaching online course for FREE.
 If you would like to apply, send Sandy an email telling her what your business does and why you need support in crafting your marketing and messaging strategy.